Simulating the deposition of angular momentum by jets in common envelope evolution: Angular momentum by tilted jets

 \subsection{Tilting the envelope angular momentum}

 We present the angular momentum that the tilted-jets deposit to the envelope by solid lines in the upper two panels of Fig. \ref{fig:J_components_and_mass}.
 Again, by envelope we refer to the inflated envelope mass that is inside the shell $ 0.2 R_{\rm RSG} = 1.23 \times 10^{13} \cm < r < 2 R_{\rm RSG} = 1.25 \times 10^{14} \cm$.
 The component of the deposited angular momentum along the orbital angular momentum is similar, but not identical, in the two simulations we conduct here, $J_z({\rm tilt}) \approx J_z({\rm per})$ (middle panel of Fig. \ref{fig:J_components_and_mass}).
+After the rapid rise in $J_z({\rm tilt})$ it fluctuates around its maximum value and then declines.
+Towards the end of our simulation $J_z({\rm tilt})$ levels off at a lower value.
+We expect that at later times it would rise again to have long-period fluctuations, similar to the fluctuations in $J_x({\rm tilt})$ and $J_y({\rm tilt})$ (upper panel).
+The fluctuation results from the complicated interaction of the jets with the highly-distorted envelope along the orbital motion.

 Unlike in the perpendicular-jets simulation, in the tilted-jets simulation the jets deposit angular momentum that has large $x$ and $y$ components.
 After one orbit we find the angular momentum that the jets deposited to the envelope to be $(J_x,J_y,J_z)_{\rm tilt,1} \simeq (2,4.5,20) \times 10^{52} \g \cm^2 \s^{-1}$, while after three orbits we find $(J_x,J_y,J_z)_{\rm tilt,3} \simeq (2.6,4,11) \times 10^{52} \g \cm^2 \s^{-1}$.
 This by itself implies that the average angular momentum of the envelope after three orbits is tilted by an angle of